 - USA PATRIOT Act;

 Venable attorneys also help draft and implement self-regulatory programs and standards for trade associations.
-We are the long-standing privacy counsel to the Direct Marketing Association.
+We are the long-standing privacy counsel to the Digital Advertising Alliance and the Direct Marketing Association.

 Our combined experience—mastering the intricacies of compliance with a maze of federal laws, defending clients in regulatory actions and guiding the data and privacy aspects of corporate mergers and alliances—enables us to respond quickly when new issues arise in any client’s business.